mdbridge/click-by-voice/README.md

 * 'c' clicks the element
 * 'f' focuses the element (doesn't work on all elements)
-* 't' opens links in a new tab, changing focus to that tab
+* 't' opens links and iframes in a new tab, changing focus to that tab
-* 'b' opens links in a new tab, but does not change focus to that tab
+* 'b' opens links and iframes in a new tab, but does not change focus to that tab
-* 'w' opens links in a new window, changing focus to that window
+* 'w' opens links and iframes in a new window, changing focus to that window
-* 'k' copies link locations to the clipboard
+* 'k' copies link and iframe locations to the clipboard

 For example, `153:t` opens the link with hint number 153 in a new tab.
 An empty operation (e.g., `153:`) is equivalent to specifying no operation.
-Note that t, b, w, and k work only on links that explicitly give a target address (currently `<a href=`...`>`).
+Note that t, b, w, and k work only on links and iframes that explicitly give a target address (currently `<a href=`...`>` and `<iframe src=`...`>`).

 More command types will be added later.
 You can dismiss the command dialog box by typing `{escape}`.